#1990s #2000s #2010s #2020s

-Thinking of knocking down your house to make that amazing eco house in your head.. you might think again after this…
+Thinking of knocking down your house to make that amazing eco house in your head.. you might think again after this.

 You’ve saved all your money from childhood and married your partner who is probably a vegan, art student called Willow – but really called Clare without an I – or something equally “trendy”.
-Now Willow wants an art studio as she failed her course or as a recompense for her discovering your weekly nocturnal fumble with your secretary.
+Now Willow wants an art studio as she failed her course.
+This as a recompense for her discovering your weekly nocturnal fumble with your secretary.
 Your secretary, who has the body and looks of Christina Hendricks would probably be less high maintenance than what Willow has in store for you.

 Willow is now hysterical adding it would be amaaaaaazing, as you could even get that nice man from the telly to record the proceedings so she can bleat about the triumphs with clips on her “little” project on social media.
 So Kevin McCloud at Grand Designs (1999-) is duly written to on your recycled paper and he – much to your disappointment – agrees it would make great telly, and your fate is sealed…

 You get a sense of foreboding as this monstrous, eco project commences, with the starting date flashing on the screen it is a painful reminder of how long this house bloody took to build.
 An animated plan of the finished

 Kevin McCloud has joined Willow and you from the start, all optimistically wearing T-shirt and shorts as it’s the first – and only – day of summer.
-McCloud watches and comments on your minor triumphs, as the months progress, such as finally get planning permission months into the project and major catastrophes such as your Italian windows have arrived (yay) and are a couple of inches too short to fit in your Scandinavian timber frame or alternatively worse still haven’t arrived yet.
+McCloud watches and comments on your minor triumphs, as the months progress, such as finally getting planning permission months into the project and major catastrophes such as your Italian windows have arrived (yay) and are a couple of inches too short to fit in your Scandinavian timber frame or alternatively they still haven’t arrived yet.

 As the dates flash on and off intermittently on the screen you are reminded – and its rubbed in – how many years your

-But all is not lost, we return to a project once it ends and is built to see the couple in their new completed home.
+But all is not lost, we return to a project once it ends and is built to see the couple in their newly completed home.
 It’s usually minimalist as they either couldn’t afford furniture after taking out the second loan or they used it as firewood to heat the house.
 But the children are learning how to shell peas and have an aaaaaaaaaamazing time in the snow so all is well.

 Weeper Rating: 😦 😦 😦 😦 😦 /10